Summary of the Approach

 The Conflict Question: Handling Emotional Overload

 The person interviewing you seems far away as your heart pounds hard in your chest.
-They just asked you about your last big argument, and suddenly, you’re not in a quiet office.
+They just asked about a time you had a disagreement with a boss or colleague, and suddenly, you’re not in a quiet office.
 You’re back in that small room, feeling anger rise up as a manager ignores your work.
 This is emotional overload.
 Your body’s stress system takes over your thoughts, turning a simple question into a replay of the original fight.

-Most advice tells you to try and make it sound good—to hide any real negative feelings with forced happy talk.
+Most advice tells you to try and make it sound good, to hide any real negative feelings with forced happy talk.
 But pretending a tough situation was easy makes you seem like you aren't telling the whole truth; it makes it look like you can't handle real disagreements.
 To get through this, you need to stop trying to win the argument you already lost and instead explain the logical path you took.
+U.S. employees spend an average of 2.8 hours per week managing workplace conflict, according to CPP Inc. (2008), which is why the conflict question surfaces raw memories for most candidates, not abstract scenarios.

 What Experts See: Using Strategy vs. The Wrong Kind of Positivity